Short on time? For the key benefits of setting deadlines, stick to the bold text and the conclusion.

 Benefit 2: Better organisation and higher standards.

 Firstly, completing assignments on time allows space to find and solve mistakes.
-If you hand something in last minute, there are no opportunities for review.
 If you hand in early, you might get the opportunity to filter out embarrassing mistakes.

 Thirdly, setting milestones and deadlines keeps your work organised.
 If deadlines are scheduled well, you’ll have more productive days.

-To increase your success using deadlines, never set two big deadlines on the same day.
+Never set two big deadlines on the same day.
 You might feel overwhelmed by it and complete neither.
-Saturday and Sunday should also be avoided at all costs to allow yourself some rest and time to disconnect.
+Avoid Saturdays and Sundays to allow yourself some rest and time to disconnect.

 Deadlines improve your organisation and help prevent unforeseen circumstances.